 Commercial production and processes vary across the many kombucha breweries.
 2-gallon glass vessels are used at some breweries, while others use food-grade stainless steel tanks up to thousands of gallons in capacity.
 The timing of tea steeping, fermentation, and aging are not uniform across producers.
 Some brewers naturally carbonate their kombucha, while others “force carbonate”, a process of adding food-grade CO2 at consistent levels to achieve a desired effervescence.
 Additionally, the packaging process can take several forms.
 Kombucha can be packaged in bottles and cans and into kegs to be sold on tap at stores, restaurants, and farmers’ markets.

 Good Manufacturing Practices

 The FDA has suggested several good manufacturing practices (GMPs) and standard operating procedures (SOPs) for compliance in safe kombucha production.
-GMPs include using brewing water over 165°F (74°C), keeping equipment clean and sanitary, using a fresh commercially purchased culture for first brew, not selling kombucha with a pH below 2.5 or higher than 4.2, and to discard kombucha with signs of mold growth.
+GMPs include using brewing water over 165°F (74°C), keeping equipment clean and sanitary, using a fresh commercially-purchased culture for first brew, not selling kombucha with a pH below 2.5 or higher than 4.2, and discarding kombucha with signs of mold growth.
 Recommended SOPs include having a precise pH measurement and calibration system as well as properly notifying and instructing employees on the safe production of kombucha according to the FDA guidelines.